adastraz/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A database is a place where data is stored.
+A relational database has a key: value pair system.
+SQL allows for an admin to manipulate data that is recieved by the user

 - [ ] Why do tables need a `primary key`?

+To differentiate the items inside of the database.
+Give them something that is always unique to tell them apart

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A bridge table

 ## Minimum Viable Product